mhasanmhasan/from-bash-to-go-part-ii/README.md

 }
 ```

 We named the package hello_test instead of the usual hello.
-This is possible and it allows for writing tests that use only the public API (identifiers starting with a capital letter) of the package as an external user would.
-In this test we just call the Print function from the hello package.
+This is possible and it allows for writing tests that use only the public API (identifiers starting with a capital letter) of the package as a real user would.
+In this test we just call the Print function from the `hello` package.
 Let's try and run the test:

 ```sh
 $ go test